-- Be able competently use a computer and office software.
+- Be able to competently use a computer and common software programs

 - Paid vacations